dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/model-debugging/README.md

 ## Sensitivity Analysis
 Security / MLOps
+- Sensitivity analysis helps with understanding a model by examining the impact that each feature has on the model’s prediction.
+In sensitivity analysis we experiment by changing a feature value while holding the other features constant, and observe the model results.
 - Sensitivity analysis is an important way to evaluate your model's performance, including its vulnerability to adversarial attacks.Sensitivity analysis is an important way to evaluate your model's performance, including its vulnerability to adversarial attacks.
 - Sensitivity analysis helps you understand your model by examining the impact that each feature has on your model's prediction.
 - In sensitivity analysis you experiment by changing a single features value while holding the other features constant and observe the model results.